conduktor/conduktor-docs/docs/guides/conduktor-concepts/logical-topics.md

 ## Concentrated topics

 Concentrated topics transparently act as pointers to a single physical topic on your Kafka cluster.
 They allow you to reduce costs on low-volume topics by co-locating messages.

 They are completely transparent to consumers and producers and allow you to emulate different partition counts irrespective of the backing physical topic's partition count.

 ### Use

-To create concentrated topics, first deploy a `ConcentrationRule`:
+To create concentrated topics, first deploy `ConcentrationRule`:

 ````yaml
 ---